pinardy/big-data-kafka-spark/README.md

 ## Folder Structure

 ```
+├──- docker-compose-kafka.yml        Docker compose file to start up all Kafka services containers
 ├──- docker-compose.yml              Docker compose file to start up all application containers
 ├──- docker-compose-storage.yml      Docker compose file to start up all storage containers
+🗂️── backend                         FastAPI server to serve data to frontend
+🗂️── batch-processing                Batch processing using PySpark
+🗂️── consumer                        Consumer application code
 🗂️── data                            Store data to be used for application (Would be made avaiable upon startup of MinIO)
-🗂️── consumer                        Consumer application code
+🗂️── frontend                        Frontend for visualizing insights on telematics data and ride safety
 🗂️── producer                        Producer application code
 ```
 ## Getting Started